Best Things to Do in Dubrovnik, Croatia

 Dubrovnik City Walls

-The views from this top Dubrovnik point of interest are the real kicker though.
-Nearly every step along the Walls of Dubrovnik seems to unleash a stellar vista, sweeping in over the Old Town and the azure Adriatic Sea.
+Tread along the Walls of Dubrovnik to stroll past over a dozen towers, five bastions, and three fortifications, including St. John Fortress.
+The views from here are the real charm, though.
+Nearly every step along the Walls of Dubrovnik unleashes a stellar vista, sweeping in over the Old Town and the azure Adriatic Sea.

-As the Walls of Dubrovnik are among the most popular Dubrovnik tourist attractions, be sure to arrive as early as possible to minimize brushing up against the biggest crowds.
+As the Walls of Dubrovnik are among the most popular Dubrovnik tourist attractions, be sure to arrive as early as possible to minimize brushing up against the biggest crowds of tourists.

-Be sure to bring along a hat & sunscreen.
-It can get a little hot along the walls with the hot Croatian summer sun blazing down!
+PRO TIP: Be sure to wear a hat and sunscreen; it can get a little hot along the walls with the hot Croatian summer sun blazing down!

 • Opening Hours: 8:00am to 6:30pm (Apr-May, Aug-Sep), 8:00am to 7:30pm (Jun-Jul), 8:00am to 5:30pm (Oct), 9:00am to 3:00pm (Nov-Mar)